matiasvc/pyVO/README.md

 For this project you will implement part of a simple Visual Odometry project, using Harris courner detection and a KLT-Tracker.

 Please fork this repo to your own GitHub profile and work from it there.
 It will then be easy for you to pull down any update i push to this repo.
+I recommend using python 3.7 with this project.

 Most of the required python packages can be safely installed from pip or conda.
 There are a few exceptions however.
 I recoment installing pyflann from source as described in [this](https://github.com/primetang/pyflann) repo.
 Installing the python version of openCV can be tricky, with varius issues depending on platform.
 Please contact me if you are having problems.